Albaugh-Dover Co.: Tractors

 In December 1917, the company moved into the production of tractors by buying the ailing Kennell-Colwell Co. of Norfolk, Nebraska.
 It was renamed the Square Turn Tractor Company and operated as a subsidiary.
 The tractor was sold as the Albaugh-Dover "Square Turn" from Chicago.

 It was a curious looking vehicle in a motorized tricycle layout.
 Its four-cylinder engine was mounted on a rear axle with large iron wheels.
 The driver sat behind a small, steerable iron front wheel, and directly in front of the grille.
 The engine was a Climax Model K with a bore of 5 in and a stroke of 6.5 in, resulting in a displacement of 510.5 cuin.
 Power output measured 18 hp at the draw bar and 35 hp on the pulley.
 This engine ran on either gasoline or kerosene.

 The transmission was called Giant Grip Drive, with "no clutch to slip" and "no gear to strip".
 This indicates a friction drive.
 Base price was $1,875, which included an Oliver plow.
 The complete vehicle weight was 7800 lb.
 Albaugh-Dover mentioned that the tractor could be used by only one operator.

-In 1924, Albaugh-Dover was bought out by a group of former shareholders.
+In 1924, Albaugh-Dover was acquired by a group of former shareholders.
 After investing $200,000, it was reorganized as the Albaugh-Dover Manufacturing Company, and returned solely to farm implement production and gear cutting.
 The Square Turn Tractor Company was sold by sheriff's order in 1925.